everydrop by Whirlpool Refrigerator Filter 1 (EDR1RXD1) Review 2026

 Value Analysis

-At $53.99, the everydrop Filter 1 is one of the pricier refrigerator filters in our catalog.
-Replacing it every 6 months means an annual cost of approximately $108.
-By comparison, the AQUACREST UKF8001 6-pack runs $16.88 for six filters — theoretically covering 3 years for the same amount you would spend on one year of everydrop.
+The everydrop Filter 1 is one of the pricier refrigerator filters in our catalog.
+With twice-yearly replacements, the annual cost is more than double what you would spend on budget aftermarket options.
+The AQUACREST UKF8001 3-pack, for example, covers 18 months of filter changes for less than the cost of a single everydrop cartridge.
 The difference is certification: the AQUACREST carries only NSF 42, while the everydrop has NSF 42/53/401.
 If your water source has known lead or pharmaceutical contamination concerns, the everydrop premium is justified by measurably better filtration.

 For homes with already-clean municipal water where lead and PFAS are not concerns, an aftermarket NSF 42 filter will provide equivalent taste improvement at a fraction of the cost.
 The honest recommendation: if you live in a home built before 1986 (when lead solder was banned), have older plumbing, or live in an area with known water quality issues, invest in the everydrop.
 If your water tests clean and you just want better-tasting water and ice, a quality aftermarket filter is a reasonable choice.